 In 2016, 43% of Americans said that they use remote work opportunities from time to time.
 However, this percentage increases every year and is now becoming a popular trend not only in the US but around the world in every kind of organizations.
 This is not surprising – remote work allows you to spend more time with your family, increase your efficiency, and ensure yourself comfort when working on days when we feel weaker or when we want to go for a trip.
 Thanks to working from outside the office, people can perform their duties from anywhere, so they have the opportunity to travel, explore the world, and make their dreams come true without having to take a vacation.

-The technology is on their side – new time tracking tools and absence management solutions are appearing on the market every now and then, which significantly facilitates the introduction of and controlling remote work for companies and startups.
+The technology is on their side – new clock in/out tools and absence management solutions are appearing on the market every now and then, which significantly facilitates the introduction of and controlling remote work for companies and startups.

 Here are 5 reasons why you should not be afraid of implementing remote work in your organization.